nextauthjs/next-auth/docs/docs/configuration/nextjs.md

 You can use a Next.js Middleware with NextAuth.js to protect your site.

 Next.js 12 has introduced [Middleware](https://nextjs.org/docs/middleware).
 It is a way to run logic before accessing any page, even when they are static.
-On platforms like Vercel, Middleware is run at the [Edge](https://nextjs.org/docs/api-reference/edge-runtime).
+On platforms like Vercel, Middleware is ran at the [Edge](https://nextjs.org/docs/api-reference/edge-runtime).

 If the following options look familiar, this is because they are a subset of [these options](/configuration/options#options).
 You can extract these to a common configuration object to reuse them.
 In the future, we would like to be able to run everything in Middleware.
 (See [Caveats](#caveats)).